 Vulkro vs Semgrep

-Semgrep is the most widely deployed static analysis tool in the open-source SAST space.
+Semgrep is the most widely deployed static analysis tool in its space.
 It's well-engineered, has thousands of community rules, and runs in pre-commit hooks across half the ecosystem.
-So why pick Vulkro?
+The honest framing is that the two tools target different points in the build / privacy / accuracy trade-space.
+This page makes the distinction concrete.

 At a glance